python/cpython/Doc/library/struct.rst

 .. class:: Struct(format)

    Return a new Struct object which writes and reads binary data according to the format string *format*.
-Creating a Struct object once and calling its methods is more efficient than calling the :mod:`struct` functions with the same format since the format string only needs to be compiled once.
+Creating a ``Struct`` object once and calling its methods is more efficient than calling module-level functions with the same format since the format string is only compiled once.

    .. note::